“The Whos down in Who-ville like Christmas a lot, But the [Jihadi Grinches] . . . did NOT!”– Dr. Seuss

 Christians will not allow Jihadi Grinches to play spoiler to our festive celebrations.
 In fact, it makes it even more important than ever to celebrate the birth of our Lord and Savior Jesus Christ.
 The One who came to earth for our redemption, not one who came with a sword to conquer, execute, oppress, and enslave:

 John 3:17-19 tells us, “For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.
 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.”

 To the loyal followers of the Havok Journal, raise your glass and toast those barrel-chested Americans abroad fighting terrorism as well as our fearless law enforcement officials on the beat, ensuring our safety at home.
 We can enjoy the company of our family and friends during this holiday season because of their sacrifices.
 Merry Christmas, Happy New Year, and may you always remember the “reason for the season” jihadis seek to suppress and destroy.
 So “freedom on” this Christmas, just keep your head on a swivel and be the sheepdogs we know you enjoy being for your communities.
 Cheers!

 Mike Kelvington is a US Army officer with extensive experience in special operations, including the 75th Ranger Regiment.
-He is currently attending Princeton University as a Downing Scholar.
+At the time this article was written, Mike was attending Princeton University as a Downing Scholar.
 The views expressed here are his own and do not reflect those of the Combating Terrorism Center, the US Army, or Department of Defense.